 Dr. Green is a member of the TwoRains Project, a European Research Council-funded investigation of choice, strategy, and resilience in South Asia’s past.
 TwoRains examines how people in the Indus civilization faced a changing climate, which created contrasting challenges in different ecological zones.
-The project, whose Principal Investigator is Dr. Cameron A. Petrie, brings together experts in paleo-ecology and environmental archaeology to investigate sites in northwest India, where both winter rains and the Summer Monsoon provided water for settlements.
+The project, whose Principal Investigator is Dr. Cameron A. Petrie, brings together experts in paleo-ecology and environmental archaeology to investigate sites in northwest India, where both winter rains and the Indian summer monsoon provided water for settlements.

 Stamp Seal from the site of Mohenjo-daro (63.10/8; M-173).
 Photograph by Adam S. Green.